The Most Essential Rimworld Mods31 Oct 2018 7

 - Any mod that reads from other mods should go low on the load order to make sure they can get all the information they need.
 Hospitality, for example, takes faction mods into account and should be low on the list to prevent clashes.

-At the time of writing, all mods are compatible with Alpha 18, check your version before installing.
+At the time of writing, all mods are compatible with Version 1.0, check your version before installing!

 EdB Prepare Carefully by edbmods